 Calculating IFTA fuel tax reports is an administrative burden that eats up dozens of hours every quarter.
 Telematics and fleet management software can automatically calculate the distance traveled and fuel purchased in each jurisdiction for each driver in your fleet.

-Automated IFTA calculation can not only improve operational efficiency and eases administrative burden, but it can also reduce human error and minimizes audit risk.
+Automated IFTA calculation can not only improve operational efficiency and ease your administrative burden, but it can also reduce the chance for human error and minimize audit risk.

 8. Streamlined communication

 In a competitive trucking industry, customer service is often the most important aspect of the business.
-Real-time vehicle tracking and streamlined communication with drivers can help you to gain a competitive advantage in this area.
+Real-time vehicle tracking and streamlined communication with drivers can help you gain a competitive advantage.

-Most telematics solutions on the market will have relatively straightforward costs.
-You may likely pay for the cost of the device and a monthly subscription fee.
-You’re essentially paying for valuable information, such as vehicle data and insight that you would otherwise not be able to glean without vehicle telematics.
+Figuring out the cost of a telematics system is a relatively straightforward process.
+You may pay for the cost of the device, installation, and a monthly subscription fee.
+You’re essentially paying for valuable information, such as vehicle data and insights that you would otherwise not be able to glean.

-It is possible to find cheaper, less expensive solutions, but they may not come with customer support and features that help streamline your business.
+It is possible to find cheaper, less expensive solutions, but they may not come with customer support and features that help streamline your business and simplify the fleet management operations.

-With telematics, you can make data-driven business decisions, which can easily lead to a positive return on investment.
+With telematics data, you can make data-driven business decisions, which can easily lead to a positive return on investment.

 The future of telematics

-The trucking industry is going through a change with the introduction of the ELD mandate and a renewed focus on technology and safety.
 Fleet management software and telematics devices will continue to play a major role for fleets looking to gain a competitive advantage.
+After all, telematics data can help you become a more proactive and efficient fleet administrator.

 Disclaimer: All content and information on this website is for informational and educational purposes only, does not constitute financial, business, or legal advice.
 Although KeepTruckin strives to provide accurate general information, the information presented here is not a substitute for any kind of professional advice, and you should not rely solely on this information.
 Always consult a professional in the area for your particular needs and circumstances prior to making any professional, legal, business and financial or tax-related decisions.